g1czzz/NYC-Citi-Bike-Analysis/README.md

 # In this project, we are estimating the steady state of the number of available bikes at a Citi Bike station using Markov Chain.
-We chose three stations with
+We chose three stations with the most bikes and estimate their stationary distribution by spliting the dataset into morning and evening block with a period of 10 minutes and model each individual Citi Bike station as a discrete Markov Chain.